-Beginning in fall 2014, Philadelphia University launched the Hallmarks Core, the next generation of our innovative general education core curriculum.
-Incoming first-year students will begin their general education in the Hallmarks Core curriculum, while our students who matriculated prior to 2014 or on the 2013-14 catalog will complete the College Studies program.
-In both cases, our students benefit from a rigorous and coherent approach to general education that is based on essential learning outcomes and structured to build relevant skills and knowledge over four years.
+Beginning in fall 2014, Jefferson-East Falls launched the Hallmarks Core, the next generation of its innovative general education core curriculum.
+Incoming first-year students will begin their general education in the Hallmarks Core curriculum, while students who matriculated prior to 2014 or on the 2013-14 catalog will complete the College Studies program.
+In both cases, students benefit from a rigorous and coherent approach to general education, which is based on essential learning outcomes and structured to build relevant skills and knowledge over four years.

-Study in the liberal arts and sciences encourages students to be integrative thinkers who can see connections across disciplinary boundaries and within a wide range of knowledge.
+Study in the liberal arts and sciences encourages students to be integrative thinkers who build connections across disciplinary boundaries and within a wide range of knowledge.
 Through exposure to complex, real-world issues and studies in history, humanities and the social sciences, mathematics and the natural and physical sciences, students become graduates who are well-read, well-spoken, worldly, flexible and adaptable-individuals who never stop learning and making connections in everything they do.

-The College of Science, Health and the Liberal Arts oversees the Hallmarks Core and College Studies and develops these programs to promote the best of a strong liberal arts and sciences tradition integrated with a professionally oriented curriculum.
+The College of Humanities and Sciences oversees the Hallmarks Core and College Studies and develops these programs to promote the best of a strong liberal arts and sciences tradition integrated with a professionally oriented curriculum.
 Our general education core curriculum forms the backbone of every undergraduate student's major, bringing classmates together to share a common educational experience and to learn from one another's diverse perspectives.